Ranchito de Santa Fe

-Ranchito de Santa Fe was a 165.76 acre Mexican land grant that lies in the present day, partially within the southern bounds of the city of San Luis Obispo, the balance lies east of U.S. Route 101 in San Luis Obispo County, California.
+Ranchito de Santa Fe was a 165.76 acre Mexican land grant that in the present day lies in the US, partially within the southern bounds of the city of San Luis Obispo, with the balance east of U.S. Route 101 in San Luis Obispo County, California.

 History

-Ranchito de Santa Fe was granted on September 18th, 1842 by Governor Juan Alvarado to Victor Linares.
-Victor Linares, made a claim for 1,000 varas square, in San Luis Obispo County, on February 12, 1852 and it was confirmed by the commission March 14th, 1853, by the district court January 14th, 1857.
+Ranchito de Santa Fe was granted on September 18, 1842, by Governor Juan Alvarado to Victor Linares.

+With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
+As required by the Land Act of 1851, Victor Linares made a claim for 1,000 varas square on February 12, 1852, and it was confirmed by the commission March 14, 1853, by the district court January 14, 1857.
 An appeal was dismissed June 3, 1859.
+The grant was patented to Michaela Linares et al. on August 9, 1866.

 The Ranchito was located along San Luis Creek, south of the Mission lands and on the road between the Mission and the port of San Luis Obispo.
 It shared a common boundary with the Mission lands of the Rancho La Laguna on the west.